-I am a joint postdoctoral scholar in the labs of Drs.
+I am computational biologist and a joint postdoctoral scholar in the labs of Drs.
 Ash Alizadeh and Aaron Newman.
 My interest lies in better understanding the cellular heterogeneity of tumors.

 Honors & Awards